Thursday, March 19, 2026

 Reflection

 Today's verse is Psalm 34:18: The LORD is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit.
-In light of the recent heartbreaking news about the Afghan father who died in custody, we are reminded of the profound pain that can arise from loss and injustice.
-Many are left questioning why such tragedies happen and how to heal from them.
-This verse speaks to those moments of deep sorrow and confusion.
-God promises to be close to the brokenhearted, offering comfort and hope even when circumstances seem overwhelming.
-As we reflect on this, let’s not only seek our own healing but also extend compassion to those hurting around us.
+In a world that can feel uncertain and heavy, we are reminded of the profound pain that can arise from loss and injustice.
+Many find themselves questioning why difficult times occur and how to heal from them.
+In such moments of deep sorrow and confusion, we can find solace in God's promise to be close to the brokenhearted, offering comfort and hope even when circumstances seem overwhelming.
+As we reflect on this, let’s not only seek our own healing but also extend compassion to those around us who may be hurting.
 Maybe today, you can reach out to someone who feels lost or alone, offering a listening ear or a helping hand.
 In doing so, you embody the presence of God to others in need.
 Remember, even in our darkest moments, love and connection can light the way.

 Prayer